open-simh/.github/docs/simdocs/pdp8_doc.md

 The PDP-8 simulator implements several unique stop conditions:

   - If an undefined instruction (unimplemented IOT or OPR) is decoded, and STOP\_INST is set

   - If a simulated DECtape runs off the end of its reel

 The LOAD command supports both RIM format and BIN format tapes.
 If the file extension is .RIM, or the r switch is specified with LOAD, the file is assumed to be RIM format; if the file extension is not .RIM, or the -b switch is specified, the file is assumed to be BIN format.
 For BIN format tape loading will stop at the first trailer code (0x80).
-If the tape contains multiple sections specify the --a flag to load all sections on the tape.
+If the tape contains multiple sections specify the –a flag to load all sections on the tape.
 The number of sections loaded will be printed.
 If the tape had non BIN format data following the last valid leader it may cause checksum errors or load unwanted data into memory.

-CPU
+## CPU
----

 The only CPU options are the presence of the EAE and the size of main memory; the memory extension and time-share control is always included,